-Currently, we have eight permanent exhibits open to the public:
+Currently, we have nine permanent exhibits open to the public:

 Installation view of the Bird Gallery